Chase (2010 TV series)

 Chase is an American police procedural drama television series created by Jennifer Johnson for NBC.
 The series follows a U.S. Marshals fugitive-apprehension team, based out of Houston, Texas.
-Jerry Bruckheimer and Johnson serve as executive producers for the one-hour drama.
+Jerry Bruckheimer and Johnson serve as executive producers.
 The series originally aired on Mondays at 10:00 pm ET/9:00 pm CT and premiered on September 20, 2010.
 After the mid-season break, Chase returned on Wednesdays at 9:00 pm ET/8:00 pm CT.
 On October 19, 2010, the network ordered a full season consisting of 22 episodes, but this order was cut to 18 in December.
 On February 3, 2011, the show was put on "a hiatus" with no plan regarding the remaining episodes.
 On April 6, 2011, NBC announced the remaining five episodes would be broadcast on Saturday nights beginning on April 23 and ended the series on May 21, 2011.
 Later the show was replaced by Harry's Law.

 In the United Kingdom, Chase was re-titled Jerry Bruckheimer's Chase and, as of July 2010, was expected to debut on Living TV in 2011.